 Academic Fees and Financial Support

 The University wants to ensure that, wherever possible, financial circumstances do not become a barrier to studying at Warwick.
-The following information is relevant to students commencing their studies in 2014.
+The following information is relevant to students commencing their studies in 2015.
+If you are starting your course in 2014, please see the Student Funding website for information.

 Undergraduate Funding for Home/EU students